 The SMOKE system uses a more advanced emissions modeling approach for biogenic processing than it uses for the other source types.
 For biogenic emissions, the temporal processing is a true simulation model driven by ambient meteorology and other data.
-SMOKE currently supports two methods for computing biogenic land use: BEIS2 and BEIS version 3.09 and version 3.14 (hereafter referred to as BEIS3).
+SMOKE currently supports two methods for computing biogenic land use: BEIS2 and BEIS3.
 The overall processing performed by both these models is quite different from the processing done for anthropogenic source categories.
 BEIS2 and BEIS3 start with spatial allocation of land use data as the first processing step (which is the same as importing the raw inventory data for anthropogenic sources).
 They next compute normalized emissions for each grid cell and land use category.
 The final step is adjusting the normalized emissions based on gridded, hourly meteorology data and assigning the chemical species to output a model-ready biogenic emissions file.
 The following two subsections provide more detail about the two biogenic models in SMOKE and give references to additional detail elsewhere.